open-metadata/OpenMetadata/openmetadata-docs/content/v1.2.x/connectors/ingestion/workflows/profiler/sample_data.md

 Database Schema > Database > Database Service
 ```

-Which means if you have configured storage credentials at database schema level sample data of all the tables would be uploaded with that storage config, i.e. at the specified bucket, prefix and with account configured within database schema.
-If that is not configure then the preference would be given to the database storage options and at last to the database service storage options.
+Which means that if you have configured the storage credentials at database schema level, the sample data of all the tables
+would be uploaded with that storage config.
+If that is not configured, then the preference would be given to the database storage
+options and at last to the database service storage options.